What does my credit score mean and what does it do for me?

 How Can I Improve My Credit Score?

 Bills.com has written numerous articles on how debt affects your credit score and how to increase your score.
-In addition to paying your existing trade lines on time, here are four steps to improve a credit rating:
+Here are five simple steps to improve help you build and protect your credit rating:

 2. Pay your bills on time.
 Late payments cause serious damage to your credit score.
 In general, the credit bureaus record your payment as late if you are 30 days late on a payment.
-That does not mean there is no harm in being a day late.
-Being even one day late can cause a creditor to raise your interest rates.
+That does not mean there is no harm in being a day late, as being even one day late can cause a creditor to raise your interest rates severely.
+A hike in interest rates increase the risk of missed future payments, which cause additional expense and credit harm.

 3. Diversify you credit portfolio.
 If, for example, you have only a Visa, MasterCard, or Discover card, get a department store credit card or card from a gasoline retailer.
 Make your payments every month.
-Leave a small balance every once in a while to show that you are able to handle debt on more than one account.
+Use your accounts and pay them off, showing that you know how to responsibly use the credit you've been granted.

-5. Pull your credit report and contest any inaccurate information so that it can be corrected by the credit bureaus.
-Go to the Bills.com debt self-help center for sample dispute letters.
+5. Review your credit report regularly.
+Dispute any inaccurate information so that it can be corrected or removed by the credit bureaus.
+The Bills.com debt self-help center has sample dispute letters you can use.
 The credit bureaus must follow the rules set forth by Congress in the Fair Credit Reporting Act (FCRA).

 If you would like to learn more about credit reports, credit scoring, and what it means to you, please explore the wealth of material offered by the Bills.com credit information page.